openstack-archive/sahara/doc/source/devref/quickstart.rst

 3. Upload image to Glance
 -------------------------

-You can download pre-built images with vanilla Apache Hadoop or build this images yourself:
+You can download pre-built images with vanilla Apache Hadoop or build the images yourself:

 * Download and install pre-built image with Ubuntu 13.10